ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 # Mapping I-Regexp to Regexp Dialects

-(TBD; these mappings need to be thoroughly verified.)
+(TBD; these mappings need to be further verified in implementation work.)

 ## XSD Regexps